Ty Sunderland

 Ty Sunderland is an American DJ, music producer, and nightlife promoter based in New York City.
 Known for his inclusive, pop-inflected parties and his role in shaping 21st-century queer nightlife, he is the creator of the club brands Heaven on Earth, Ty Tea, Gayflower, and Love Prism.

-Early life

-Sunderland grew up in South Florida and studied economics in Westchester before relocating to New York City.

 Career

-Sunderland first gained attention in the late 2010s for organizing immersive, pop-driven queer dance events that combined theatrical staging with mainstream accessibility.
-In 2017 he launched Heaven on Earth, a late-night party held at the former China Chalet restaurant in Manhattan’s Financial District.
+Sunderland first gained attention in the late 2010s for organizing pop-driven queer dance events.
+In 2017 he launched Heaven on Earth, a late-night party held at the former China Chalet restaurant in Manhattan's Financial District.
 The event became emblematic of pre-pandemic queer nightlife, blending fashion, music, and performance art in a deliberately inclusive environment.

 In 2019 he debuted the disco-house series Love Prism and continued to host his summer boat party Gayflower.
-The following year, Ty Tea, his daytime Sunday party at 3 Dollar Bill in East Williamsburg, became a fixture of New York’s warm-weather queer calendar.
+The following year, Ty Tea, his daytime Sunday party at 3 Dollar Bill in East Williamsburg, became a fixture of New York's warm-weather queer calendar.

-After the COVID-19 shutdown, Sunderland returned with large-scale events, including Brooklyn’s 9,000-attendee Planet Pride in 2022, and headline sets at festivals such as Coachella.
-In 2021 he released his first official remix, a rework of pop artist VINCINT’s single “Higher,” marking the beginning of a production career alongside his live events.

-Style and influence

-Sunderland’s parties mix pop, disco, and house, emphasizing atmosphere and approachability over exclusivity.
-He curates hosts and performers from a range of backgrounds to cultivate diverse dancefloors across Manhattan and Brooklyn.
-Critics have described his events as central to a generational redefinition of New York’s queer nightlife, merging underground ethos with mainstream polish.

-His aesthetic draws inspiration from figures such as Susanne Bartsch and the legacy of Studio 54 founders Steve Rubell and Ian Schrager, balancing theatrical spectacle with community intimacy.
-A 2024 Fast Company profile credited Sunderland and peers with giving New York nightlife “a brat-pop energy and queer optimism” in the post-pandemic era.